-The PHS rules require the Institute to take reasonable steps to ensure that subcontractors or subrecipients comply with the federal rules.
-Therefore, when the Institute carries out the PHS-funded research through a subrecipient, the Institute will incorporate, as part of a written agreement with the subrecipient, terms that 1) require the subrecipient to maintain a FCOI policy that complies with federal requirements and 2) establishes whether the Institute's or subrecipient's FCOI policy will apply to the subrecipient Investigators.
+The PHS rules require BSBI/HBF to take reasonable steps to ensure that subcontractors or subrecipients comply with the federal rules.
+Therefore, when BSBI/HBF carries out the PHS-funded research through a subrecipient, BSBI/HBF will incorporate, as part of a written agreement with the subrecipient, terms that 1) require the subrecipient to maintain a FCOI policy that complies with federal requirements and 2) establishes whether BSBI/HBF's or subrecipient's FCOI policy will apply to the subrecipient Investigators.

-If the subrecipient's policy will apply, the subrecipient must report any FCOIs to the Institute within forty-five (45) days of identification so that the Institute can report them to the PHS in a timely manner (see Section II.E below for additional information on reporting).
+If the subrecipient's policy will apply, the subrecipient must report any FCOIs to BSBI/HBF within forty-five (45) days of identification so that BSBI/HBF can report them to the PHS in a timely manner (see Section II.E below for additional information on reporting).

-Alternatively, if the Institute's FCOI policy will apply, the agreement shall specify time period(s) for the subrecipient to submit all subrecipient Investigator disclosures of SFIs to the Institute.
-Such time periods shall be sufficient to enable the Institute to comply with timely review, management, and reporting obligations under the federal rules as described in Section II.E.
+Alternatively, if BSBI/HBF's FCOI policy will apply, the agreement shall specify time period(s) for the subrecipient to submit all subrecipient Investigator disclosures of SFIs to BSBI/HBF.
+Such time periods shall be sufficient to enable BSBI/HBF to comply with timely review, management, and reporting obligations under the federal rules as described in Section II.E.

-If the Institute is a subrecipient of PHS funds, this policy will apply to the required FCOI review, rather than the policy of the subawarding organization.
+If BSBI/HBF is a subrecipient of PHS funds, this policy will apply to the required FCOI review, rather than the policy of the subawarding organization.